rachmanr/Blog-Deadline-Generator/README.md

 ## How to Run
 1. Clone or download this repository
 2. Open a terminal (Command Prompt) in the project folder
-3. Run:
-   python deadlines.py
+3. Run python deadlines.py
-4. The output will be saved as: assigned_dates.csv
+4. The output will be saved as assigned_dates.csv

 ## Input Format
 names.csv should look like: